eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 ### What this means for the emulator

 The good news is that **you don't have to simulate the five pipeline stages**.
-Only the two places where the overlap is observable have to be reproduced, and everything else is invisible from the outside.
-This means we can keep the same one-instruction-at-a-time interpreter loop we'd write for a 65816, adding about ten lines of extra state.
+We only have to reproduce the two places where the overlap is observable, since everything else is invisible from the outside.
+This means we can keep the same one-instruction-at-a-time interpreter loop we'd write for a 65816, adding just a handful of extra state.

+All of this lives in a single function, `Cpu::step()`, which runs one instruction.
+We'll build it up in two passes, one for each hazard: first the branch delay slot, then the load delay slot.
+The snippets are simplified, since in practice `step()` handles a few more things.

 #### Two program counters